Mr Hudson

+Hudson then began writing and producing for other acts including Paloma Faith and Duran Duran on the 2014 album Paper Gods.
+In 2016, Hudson collaborated with JP Cooper to write "September Song" and "She's on My Mind".
+Other Hudson collaborations include those with Future and Miley Cyrus, Vic Mensa and DJ Snake.
+He won a Grammy Award for his work on John Legend's 2020 album Bigger Love.

 Life and career

 1979–2006: Early life and career beginnings

-Born in Birmingham, Hudson grew up in the Handsworth area of the city (Dudley Road) and attended King Edward's School, Birmingham in Edgbaston.
-He attended Oxford University, where he read English Literature at St Anne's College, Oxford.
+Born in Birmingham, Hudson grew up in the Handsworth area of the city.

 Before Mr Hudson formed 'Mr Hudson and the Library' he was in 'Mansize', 'The Hudson Sound' and 'Phoenix Green'.
 'The Hudson Sound' and 'Phoenix Green' featured Ali Forbes, Jarvy Moss, Ben Westwood and Mr Hudson's brother Jon McIldowie.
 They enjoyed considerable success in the Birmingham area and elsewhere with a regular spot at Ronnie Scott's in Birmingham.
 'Mansize' featured later collaborator Robin French.

 2006–08: The Library and A Tale of Two Cities

 Hudson embarked on his music career when he formed Mr Hudson and the Library, composed of Maps Huxley aka Robin French (bass), Wilkie Wilkinson (drums), Joy Joseph (steel drums, vocals) and Torville Jones (piano).
 The first result, an EP entitled Bread & Roses, came out via Deal Real in October 2006.
 The group toured with Amy Winehouse in early 2007 in support of their debut album, A Tale of Two Cities, released through Deal Real/Mercury.
 Mr. Hudson was first featured on Later with Jools Holland on 8 December 2006.

 The production on the band's debut album uses acoustic guitar interspersed with piano, backing vocals and bass guitar, steelpan, electric drums and unusual rhythm patterns.
-Two of the tracks from A Tale of Two Cities are covers; "On The Street Where You Live", is a cover of a number from the musical My Fair Lady and "Everything Happens to Me" was popularised by Frank Sinatra and Chet Baker.
+Two of the tracks from A Tale of Two Cities are covers; "On the Street Where You Live", is a cover of a number from the musical My Fair Lady and "Everything Happens to Me" was popularised by Frank Sinatra and Chet Baker.

 In 2007, Mr Hudson and the Library embarked on a tour through twelve British libraries as part of the 'Get It Loud' initiative, and also supported Amy Winehouse on her tour, along with Paolo Nutini, Mika and Groove Armada.
 During the summer of 2007 they appeared at several UK festivals, including Glastonbury, T in the Park, The Big Chill, V Festival, Godiva Festival, and Bestival.
 In October 2007, the band played at the Millennium Stadium in Cardiff in support of The Police.
 They also supported Kanye West on his Europe leg of his Glow in the Dark Tour, performing in Dublin, Belfast and other European cities.

 In 2008, Mr. Hudson began recording as a solo artist.
 Although the name 'The Library' was no longer used, these musicians formed his backing band for live performances.